rayves/Feed-Me-terminal-application/README.md

 ### Menu Options

 Displays menu options to navigate between the various features.

   1. If 1 is selected the user will enter the Ordering Feature.
   2. If 2 is selected a table with the users 'cart' will display - showing the current items selected for order.
-       1. if there are no items in the 'cart'.
+     1. If there are no items in the 'cart'.
 Message "Cart is empty will display"
   3. If 3 is selected a the user will enter the Checkout feature
-       1. if there are no items in the 'cart'.
+     1. If there are no items in the 'cart'.
 Message "cart is empty will display" and prompt user to start ordering and add items to the cart in order to proceed.
-    4. If 4 is selected a help message will display advising the user how the app works.
+  4. If 4 is selected a help message will display advising the user how the app works
   5. If 5 is selected quit feature will begin.
+  6. If the user inputs anything but the above an error will occur advising they should input one of the menu numbers to proceed.

 ### Database Menu Items Display